 Many people want to find a way to separate the magnets from an old hard disk due to the strong magnetic force among permanent magnets.

-The strong magnet is NdFeB magnet.
-Compared with ferrite magnets, AlNiCo, and SmCo magnets, Nd-Fe-B magnets can absorb 640 times weight of their own, so neodymium magnets are often called powerful magnets by outsiders.
+The strong magnet is a NdFeB magnet.
+Compared with ferrite magnets, AlNiCo, and SmCo magnets, Nd-Fe-B magnets can absorb 640 times the weight of their own, so neodymium magnets are often called powerful magnets by outsiders.

 The role of powerful magnets:

 1. refers to the north and the South